andrewcesario1/blackjack-ai-advisor/README.md

 The `unity/` folder contains a complete Unity project with everything needed to run the blackjack game:

 - **Trained Model**: `unity/Assets/Models/ppo_blackjack_actor.onnx` - Pre-trained RL model ready for testing
-- **Game Scripts**: Complete blackjack game logic with AI integration
+- **Game Scripts**: Complete blackjack game logic with PPO agent integration
-- **AI Advisor System**: Real-time decision recommendations using the trained model
+- **PPO Agent System**: Real-time decision recommendations using the trained model
 - **UI Components**: Cards, chips, and game interface
 - **Scenes**: Ready-to-play game scenes

 **To run the game:**
 1. Open Unity and import the `unity/` folder as a new project
-2. Open the "Game Scene" to play blackjack with AI advisor
+2. Open the "Game Scene" to play blackjack with PPO agent
-3. The AI advisor provides real-time recommendations based on the trained PPO model
+3. The PPO agent provides real-time recommendations based on the trained model

 *Note: The model in Unity is for testing purposes.
 The training process below can be used to retrain or modify the model.*

-### Training the Agent
+### Training the PPO Agent

 #### Complete Automated Pipeline
 ```bash